bssrdev/wilderhood/_wildart/2015-09-28-BlackKite.markdown

 </p>

 <p>
 We can spot them almost every where in Bangalore gliding around searching for rodents, leftovers and scavenging on road kills or thrown away dead animals on the outskirts.
-Also seen around lakes feeding on fishes, smaller birds, chicks and occasionally on the herons as well.
+Also seen around lakes feeding on fishes, smaller birds, chicks and occasionally on the <a href="{{ site.baseurl }}/wildart/2015-09-21-GreyHeron.html">herons</a> as well.
 At Cubbon park have seen many people feeding them with pop corn, white bread crumbs and  other junk food.
 They also hunt down rock pigeons, bats at many parks, at Hoskote lake have observed them carry active Baya weaver nest and then feeding on their eggs.
 </p>

 <p>